BenediktStufler/grant/readme.txt

 grant -N 5 --size 10000 --mu 1.0 --beta 2.5 --outfile tree%.graphml --centfile cen%.dat --degfile deg%.dat --heightfile hei%.dat

 A word of caution: Use this option to generate multiple trees with a single command.
 Do not call GRANT multiple times within 1 second without specifying the seed for the random number generators.
-The programs default behaviour is to use the systems timestamp as seed, and this state only changes once per second.
+GRANT's default behaviour is to use the systems timestamp as seed, and this state only changes once per second.
 See section 3.3 below for further info.